Cold and Wet: The Hardest Hiking

 Hats

-My warm hat of choice for these type of conditions is a thicker polypro balaclava.
-A very versatile piece of gear, it is warm when hiking, dries quickly and fits under my wide-brimmed hat.
-Some people prefer to use the hood from a rain jacket, but unless it is particularly windy and nasty, I personally do not like using a hood.
+In recent years, I’ve started using some form of a neck gaiter (Buff).
+A very versatile piece of gear, it is warm when hiking, dries quickly, and fits under my wide-brimmed hat.
+Some people prefer to use the hood from a rain jacket, but unless it is particularly windy and nasty, I personally do not like using the rain hood.
 Again, this is just my personal preference.

 Hands

 I do not like one all-purpose glove or mitten.
 For all four seasons, I like the combo of wool liner gloves and a shell mitten.
 This combo is versatile and allows me to stay warm and comfortable in all kinds of conditions.
-Since cold, wet and nasty weather tends to make the clothing wet at some point, I’ll take a 1 oz or so weight penalty and carry an extra pair of liner gloves.
+Since cold, wet, and nasty weather tends to make the clothing wet at some point, I’ll take a 1-oz or so weight penalty and carry an extra pair of liner gloves, as will Joan, in certain conditions.

 Outer Wear – Insulation